ultimaweapon/zero-lua/README.md

 > [!IMPORTANT]
 > Zero Lua can only be used with unwinding panic.
 You will get a compile error if you use abort-on-panic.

+## Features

+- Direct access to Lua stack with zero cost.
+- Async support with ability to yield values between Lua.
+- Work with any async executor.

 ## Development

 ### Generate compile_commands.json (Linux and macOS)